alfrix/docs/docs/library/fceumm.md

 - **Crop Overscan (Vertical)** (Off/**On**)

-<center> Crop out (vertically) the potentially random glitchy video output that would have been hidden by the bezel around the edge of a standard-definition television screen. </center>
+	Crop out (vertically) the potentially random glitchy video output that would have been hidden by the bezel around the edge of a standard-definition television screen.

 ??? note "Crop Overscan (Vertical) - On"
 	![](images\Cores\fceumm\vert_on.png)